 Optimising for soundless playback becoming the norm

 How often have you found yourself playing an online video on ‘mute’, simply because you don’t wish to disturb people nearby in public places, or even let co-workers know what you’re listening to if you’re in the office?
 And have those videos always made complete sense to watch without audio?

 The chances are that you have ended up watching videos on silent more than a few times in the past – and there’s a similarly strong likelihood that prospective customers or clients of your brand will have done the same.

-So, whether you partner with specialists in video production in Edinburgh like the TMC team in 2020, or instead continue producing videos entirely in-house, you might want to spend a bit more time this year considering how to optimise your videos to work well even when watched without sound – such as the use of captions.
+So, whether you partner with top video marketing companies in Edinburgh like the TMC team in 2020, or instead continue producing videos entirely in-house, you might want to spend a bit more time this year considering how to optimise your videos to work well even when watched without sound – such as the use of captions.
 And of course, it’s a step that will help to bolster the all-round accessibility of your videos, too.

 You don’t necessarily need to be a seasoned videographer to realise that the art of video production is evolving as we head into the 2020s – and that this could offer up certain opportunities for your brand to eke out an invaluable competitive advantage.

 So, don’t hesitate to talk to our own professionals in video production in Edinburgh here at TMC, about how we could aid you in extracting the maximum potential from your marketing this New Year.